mfisher5/UW-FISH572-coursework/README.md

 > See this repository for coursework.
 The sibling repository https://github.com/afsc-gap-products/UW-FISH572 only houses the course website.

-*This code is primarally maintained by:*
+*This code is primarily maintained by:*

 **Emily Markowitz** (Emily.Markowitz AT noaa.gov;
 [@EmilyMarkowitz-NOAA](https://github.com/EmilyMarkowitz-NOAA))